Gyuri1/SMA_message_tracking/README.md

 `pip install requests`

-Modify the `sma_credentials.py` file content according to Your parameters!
+Update the contents of the `sma_credentials.py` file with Your specific configuration parameters!

 # How to use:

-There are 2 parameters of this script:
+The script accepts two parameters:
- -d  : number of days (mandatory)
+	•	-d : The number of days to look back for messages (mandatory)
- -m  : message ID (optional)
+	•	-m : A specific message ID to track (optional)

-The script will list all of the messages if You do not specify the Message ID.
+By default, the script will list all messages within the specified date range if no message ID is provided.

-Example:
+Expected output:

+To track messages from the last 1 day and filter by a specific message ID (e.g., 11244), use the following command:

 ```py
 python3 sma_message_tracking.py  -d 1 -m 11244